George Orwell’s 6 rules for writing were too absolute. Here’s a more flexible version

 For a man who rallied against authoritarianism in 1984 and Animal Farm, Orwell’s prescription for clear writing is oddly totalitarian.
 The absolutism of the six rules is striking, especially the prohibition on the use of established metaphors (they can actually be quite melodic to read) and the passive voice.
 Arguably, both aren’t as grievous a threat to good writing as wordiness, vagueness and pomposity.

-Even The Economist, whose Style Guide begins with Orwell’s 6 rules for writing, shook their British fist at the first five rules for including a “never” or an “always”.
-According to it, “Good writing is no place for the tyrant”.
+Even The Economist, whose Style Guide has long opened with a nod to Orwell’s 6 rules for writing, pushed back against the first five rules for their unqualified “never” and “always” — taking the position that good writing has no room for the tyrant.

 Here’s my shot at improving on George Orwell’s 6 rules for writing to make them less totalitarian: